grafana/tutorials/content/tutorials/grafana-fundamentals.md

 Grafana Explore is a workflow for troubleshooting and data exploration.
 In this step, you'll be using Explore to understand the metrics exposed by the sample application.

 - In the side bar, click the **Explore** icon (compass).
-- In the **Query** field, where it says *Enter a PromQL query*, enter `the following text` and then press Enter.
+- In the **Query editor**, where it says *Enter a PromQL query*, enter `the following text` and then press Enter.
   A graph appears.
 - In the top right corner, click the dropdown arrow on the **Run Query** button, and then select **5s**.
 Grafana runs your query and updates the graph every 5 seconds.

-> You just made your first _PromQL_ query.
+You just made your first _PromQL_ query!
 [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) is a powerful query language that lets you select and aggregate time series data stored in Prometheus.

 `tns_request_duration_seconds_count` is a _counter_, a type of metric whose value only ever increases.
-Rather than visualizing the actual value, it's common to use counters to calculate the _rate of change_, i.e. how fast the value increases.
+Rather than visualizing the actual value, you can use counters to calculate the _rate of change_, i.e. how fast the value increases.

-- Add the `rate` function to your query to visualize the rate of requests per second:
+- Add the `rate` function to your query to visualize the rate of requests per second.
+Enter the following in the **Query editor** and then press Enter.

 ```
 rate(tns_request_duration_seconds_count[5m])
 ```

-As you can see in the graph legend, the query returns a time series for every method, route, and status code.
-PromQL lets you group time series by labels.
+As you can see in the graph legend, the query returns a time series for every method, route, and status code. ((Wait, what?
+No it doesn't.
+This is confusing.
+You need to tell them what the legend is on the screen (different colored lines) and explain this more simply.
+At first, I was confused because job and instance were all listed, but after inspecting them for a few seconds, I realized that those were all the same.))

-- Add the `sum` function to your query to group time series by route:
+- PromQL lets you group time series by labels.
+Add the `sum` function to your query to group time series by route:

 ```
 sum(rate(tns_request_duration_seconds_count[5m])) by(route)